How is AI Being Used in the African Fintech Industry?

-- When it comes to microfinance, Awamo in Uganda uses AI to reduce fraud when signing up customers and businesses to their platform, which operates as a digital banking platform and credit bureau.
+- When it comes to microfinance, Awamo in Uganda uses AI to reduce fraud when signing up customers and businesses to their platform, which operates as a digital banking platform and the credit bureau.

 By just looking at the handful of examples above, it’s clear that the use of AI is growing, and it’s exciting to think of how many more similar applications are out there, working to improve financial services in the future.

 While the thought of intelligence outside of the human brain might still be a scary concept to some, it’s important to keep talking about how incredible the scope for these kinds of applications is, and how they can be used to move past so many of the limitations we’ve had with accessing finance and processing data in the past.